georgercarder/Kaggle-Text-Normalization-Challenge--English-version/README.md

 If all goes well, this produces a vector called "Classs" containing the normalization of the "before" vector of characters from en_test.csv.

+On a Linux Intel Core2 Duo system running the classify and normalize sections takes about 1.5 hours.

+The lengthy part of this operation is running the indicators.finders.

+Revisions of this project will address efficiency as some of the indicators.finders have long computation time.
+Initially this project was designed to normalize by any means necessary without full consideration to efficiency.
+Stay tuned for optimal renditions of this project.